-- A tori line is not required to be deployed when performing fishing operations between the hours of nautical dusk and nautical dawn. - Use only non-frozen bait; - Weight longlines with either a minimum of: - o 60g weights at a distance of no more than 3.5m from each hook; or - o 98g weights at a distance of no more than 4m from each hook; or - 40g weights immediately adjacent to the hook, or at no more than 0.5m from the hook, with dead, non-frozen baits attached to the hooks; or o "hook shielding device" with a cap and weighing at least 38g may be deployed directly at the hook as an alternative.
+- A tori line is not required to be deployed when performing fishing operations between the hours of nautical dusk and nautical dawn.

+- Use only non-frozen bait;

+- Weight longlines with either a minimum of:

+- o 60g weights at a distance of no more than 3.5m from each hook; or - o 98g weights at a distance of no more than 4m from each hook; or - 40g weights immediately adjacent to the hook, or at no more than 0.5m from the hook, with dead, non-frozen baits attached to the hooks; or - a hook-shielding device attached and deployed directly to each hook according to minimum branch line specifications.